Slim Mzoughi

 About Me

-Dr. Mzoughi is an Assistant Professor of Oncological Sciences and a co-founder of the Center for OncoGenomics and Innovative Therapeutics (COGIT).
-His research focuses on understanding the molecular mechanisms that drive phenotypic plasticity and drug resistance in cancer.
+Dr. Slim Mzoughi is an Assistant Professor of Oncological Sciences and co-founder of the Center for OncoGenomics and Innovative Therapeutics.
+His research focuses on understanding how cancer cells adapt, evolve, and develop drug resistance, with the goal of uncovering vulnerabilities beyond traditional genetic prediction.

-A SINGA scholar, Dr. Mzoughi completed his PhD at the National University of Singapore, where he pioneered research on PRDM15, an uncharacterized epigenetic regulator, leading to several high-impact publications.
-Currently, his team at Mount Sinai is investigating how cancer cells adapt and evolve, with the goal of uncovering vulnerabilities that elude genetic prediction.
-By bridging cancer genetics with lesser-known epigenetic mechanisms, his research uncovers new dependencies that drive therapy resistance, paving the way for transformative treatments.
+Dr. Mzoughi earned a PhD through the SINGA scholarship at the National University of Singapore, where he pioneered research on PRDM15, an uncharacterized epigenetic regulator, resulting in several high-impact publications.
+At the Icahn School of Medicine at Mount Sinai, his team investigates the epigenetic mechanisms that enable cancer cell plasticity, uncovering new dependencies that drive therapy resistance and paving the way for transformative treatments.

 Language